MASILab/he_stain_translation_cyclegan/README.md

 "Data-driven Nucleus Subclassification on Colon H&E using Style-transferred Digital Pathology"**

 The purpose of this repo is to
-1) Use pretrained cyclegans to convert the public CoNIC 2022 data into the virtual H&E style used in the manuscript
+1) Use pretrained cyclegans to convert the public CoNIC 2022 data into the virtual H&E style used in the manuscript (there are 5 cyclegan weights, one for each CoNIC site)
-2) Be an easy starting place to train a new cyclegan for style transfer of H&E staining
+3) Be an easy starting place to train a new cyclegan for style transfer of H&E staining

 This enables H&E stain translation while limiting nucleus movement by incorporating the nucleus segmentation mask.